 It also looks cool as hell.

 The dragon flag is Bruce Lee’s famous move that involves holding onto an anchor point behind your head, resting your body on your shoulders, and then lowering your legs keeping your torso completely straight.
-This engages the core in an amazing way to prevent flexion in the spine, and can develop insane abs and athleticism.
+This engages the core in an amazing way to prevent flexion in the spine and develop insane abs and athleticism.
 It also looks cool as hell.

 Air squats | Cossack squats | Pistol squats